Charanrshree/Threetier_application/README.md

     }
   }
 }
-Store this configuration in an SSM parameter like /EC2/CloudWatch/AgentConfig.
+Store this JSON file in SSM Parameter Store under the name /EC2/CloudWatch/AgentConfig.

-5. Configure the CloudWatch Agent to Fetch SSM Parameters To configure the CloudWatch agent to use the configuration from SSM Parameter Store:
+Step 5: Configure CloudWatch Agent to Fetch SSM Parameters On your EC2 instance, run the following command to fetch the configuration from SSM and start the CloudWatch Agent:

-On your EC2 instance, run:

 bash
 Copy code
 sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl \
   -a fetch-config \
   -m ec2 \
   -c ssm:/EC2/CloudWatch/AgentConfig \
   -s
-This command tells the CloudWatch agent to fetch the configuration from the SSM parameter /EC2/CloudWatch/AgentConfig and start the agent.
+This command tells the CloudWatch agent to fetch the configuration from the SSM parameter /EC2/CloudWatch/AgentConfig and apply it.

-6. Verify Installation
+Step 6: Verify Installation
-To check if the CloudWatch Agent is running:
+Check the status of the CloudWatch Agent with the following command:

 bash
 Copy code
 sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -m ec2 -a status
-You should see the agent's status and whether it is collecting metrics and logs.
+This will display the status of the agent, including whether it is actively collecting logs and metrics.

-This setup will allow your CloudWatch Agent to use SSM parameters to fetch configurations dynamically and report metrics and logs to CloudWatch.
-Let me know if you need more details on any of the steps!
+By following these steps, your CloudWatch Agent will be configured to use SSM Parameter Store to dynamically fetch configuration settings for your EC2 instance.